nnikolikj/Sopro/README.md

-FE test automation for Musala soft sandbox
+FE test automation for Sopro sandbox

 Tools used: